-For an Inceptisol in central Chile under traditional intensive tillage, the mechanical effect of machinery traffic evaluated as penetration resistance (PR) in places with frequent crossing of machinery (+M) and places without crossing (-M) is not reflected in the same season.
+For an Inceptisol in central Chile under traditional intensive tillage, the effect of machinery traffic evaluated as penetration resistance (PR) in places with frequent crossing of machinery (+M) and places without crossing (-M) was not observed.
 It shows a homogeneous distribution, possibly mitigated by annual tillage.
-However, a deep hardening was observed, reflected as an increase in bulk density and penetration resistance of the soil.
-It is particularly noteworthy, how the distribution of PR is associated to the clay content of the soil, possibly associated with the higher water and nutrient retention capacity that these particles have, which favors a mayor accumulation of organic matter.
+However, a hardening at depth was observed, reflected as an increase in bulk density and penetration resistance of the soil.
+It is particularly noteworthy, that the distribution of PR is associated to the clay content of the soil, possibly associated with the mayor water and nutrient retention capacity that these particles have, which favors a mayor accumulation of organic matter.

 When analyzing soil functionality through hydraulic properties, evaluated as hydraulic conductivity (K) and soil water repellency (R) and associated with the movement of water in the soil, it shows homogeneous values for the different treatments.
 However, the results indicate a reduction in K in the low PR zone, which can be explained by the higher clay content and OM.
-When exploring the distribution in depth, there is an increase in K the subsoil, which can be attributed to the destruction of the coarse porosity generated by the tillage in the topsoil, not being affected in the subsoil.
+When exploring the distribution in depth, there was an increase in K the subsoil, which can be attributed to the conservation of coarse porosity resulting from structuring and biological activity, while on the surface it is destroyed by tillage.
 The effect of the passage of machinery (-M/+M) was not affecting the K.

-Findings on water repellency (R) indicated that there are no differences in hydrophobicity at the study site.
-This result contrasts with the observed correlation between hydraulic conductivity and the R index.
+Findings on water repellency (R) indicated that there were no significant differences in hydrophobicity at the study site.
+This result contrasts with the observed correlated trend between hydraulic conductivity and the R index.
 This may be due to the sensitivity of the method used, which was not high enough to determine a sufficient degree of soil hydrophobicity.
 This could be explained by the presence of surface runoff and the problems of water infiltration in the profile identified by farmers.
 It might be interesting to study this phenomenon more thoroughly and to conduct measurements better distributed throughout the season.
 Moreover, R shows a dependency with the clay content, not associated with OM or other texture fractions, which could be explained by internal characteristics or mineralogy of the clays present in the site.
 This result should be addressed in future studies.

 Author Contributions: Conceptualization, O.Se., O.Sa. and N.R.M.; methodology, O.Se. and N.R.M.; software, N.R.M.; formal analysis, N.R.M.; investigation, C.S. and N.R.M.; resources, O.Se. and O.Sa.; data curation, C.S.; writing—original draft preparation, N.R.M.; writing—review and editing, St.S. and T.S.; visualization, N.R.M.; supervision, O.Se. and O.Sa.; project administration, O.Sa.; funding acquisition, O.Sa.
 All authors have read and agreed to the published version of the manuscript.